Angela is a yoga instructor who focuses on healing the body, spirit, and mind with a special focus on healing from trauma.

 What is Pingali Nadi

 The Pingali Nadi is the energy that flows through the right side of the body.
 It begins on the right side of the pelvis and ends at the right nostril.
 It is thought to be masculine energy and associated with the sun and causes a heating effect.
-This line of energy is thought to be connected to our analytical self.
+This line of energy is believed to be connected to our analytical self.

 The Ida Nadi and the Pngali Nadi are thought to be the two sides of the hemisphere.
-Each side tends to be stronger in a person than another.
+Each side tends to be stronger in one person than another.
 Just because a person is male or female does not mean they will identify with the Nadi that corresponds with their gender.

 What is Sushumna Nadi?

 While the Ida and Pingala Nadis represent the two sides of the body, Shushumnah Nadi is a centrally located Nadi that begins at the lower spine and flows through the top of the head.
 It represents balance.
-If things are balanced in the other two main Nadis, then this Nadi is well functioning and will bring out the health of your body.
-You can tell if this Nadi is balanced by doing some alternate nostril breathing called Nadi Shodhana.
+If things are balanced in the other two main Nadis, then this Nadi is healthy functioning and will bring out the health of your body.
+You can tell if this Nadi is balanced by doing alternate nostril breathing called Nadi Shodhana.
 You can also use this same technique to see if there is an imbalance in the body.

 Breathing Technique to Balance the Nadis